- Anaheim Shelter Plan

 Salvation Army’s extensive fundraising would cover development and operational costs for Center of Hope.

 For the interim and temporary shelters, the city will look at one-time funding, tapping resources available to us to address homelessness.
-We estimated spending $15 million to $20 million on the interim and temporary shelters.
+We estimate spending $15 million to $20 million on the interim and temporary shelters.

 This is a significant commitment we don’t take likely.
 But, given the impacts on our parks, neighborhoods and businesses, we know this is necessary and will be money well-spent on behalf of those who live and work here.